Bayinnaung's Bell Inscription: The text and English translation by Nai Bee Htaw Monzel

-Due to serve the religion, (the king) let his brother the lord of Prome, Sadow Dammarājā, be a commander in chief, the lord of Bagan, the lord of Sāyāwatî, the lord of Parantap, the lord of Tawthwan, the lord of Salan, boat-army with ship and boat of state, together with soldiers and chiefs marched from Prome.
-The king himself was being in the middle.
+Due to serving the religion, (the king) let his brother the lord of Prome, Sadow Dammarājā, be a commander in chief, the lord of Bagan, the lord of Sāyāwatî, the lord of Parantap, the lord of Tawthwan, the lord of Salan, boat-army with ship and boat of state, together with soldiers and chiefs marched from Prome.
+The king himself was in the middle.
 The king brother Min Sarî Jauya Kyaw Htin the lord of Mattam, the king brother Min Rai Sîgasū the lord of Ketumatî, those two persons were on the right-hand side.
-The king son Min Rai Kyaw Jwā, the lord of Dala Sari Jauya Nurathā, the lord of Kolaya Min Rai Sankhayā, those three persons were on the left-hand side.
+The king's son Min Rai Kyaw Jwā, the lord of Dala Sari Jauya Nurathā, and the lord of Kolaya Min Rai Sankhayā, those three persons were on the left-hand side.